A Bakry-\'Emery approach to Lipschitz transportation on manifolds: Revisiting Bakry- Emery's -calculus

-Another remarkable consequence of $\mathrm{CD}(\rho, \infty)$ is reflected analytically on the semigroup, via the local Poincaré and logarithmic Sobolev inequalities (for a proof, see for example Theorems 4.7.2 and 5.5.2 in \cite{bakry2013analysis}.) \begin{thm} The following assertions are equivalent. \begin{enumerate}[(i)] \item $\mathrm{CD}(\rho, \infty)$ holds. \item For each $f \in \C^{\infty}_{\mathrm{c}}(M)$ and every $t \geq 0$,
+Another remarkable consequence of $\mathrm{CD}(\rho, \infty)$ is reflected analytically on the semigroup, via the local Poincar\'e and logarithmic Sobolev inequalities (for a proof, see for example Theorems 4.7.2 and 5.5.2 in \cite{bakry2013analysis}). \begin{theorem} The following assertions are equivalent. \begin{enumerate}[(i)] \item $\mathrm{CD}(\rho, \infty)$ holds. \item For each $f \in \C^{\infty}_{\mathrm{c}}(M)$ and every $t \geq 0$,

 \item For each $f \in \C^{\infty}_{\mathrm{c}}(M)$ and every $t \geq 0$,

 \item For each $f \in \C^{\infty}_{\mathrm{c}}(M)$ and every $t \geq 0$, if $\rho \neq 0$,

 if $\rho =0$, then